JOJ0/jekyll-helpers/README.md

 # JekHELP

-`jekhelp` is a command line tool that helps resizing pictures and creating picture gallery files for blogs and websites built with Jekyll.
+`jekhelp` is a command line tool that helps resizing pictures and creating picture gallery files for websites built with Jekyll.

 ## Setup

 * Clone the repo and `cd` into it
 * Install with `pip install .`
+* Create a configuration file `~/.config/jekhelp/config.yaml` and set `site_root` to your Jekyll site's source directory (eg. to `~/myblog_source`)

 ## Usage

 `jekhelp --help` and `jekhelp thumbs --help` should reveal all possibilities.

-Please open an issue in case the displayd online help is not clear enough.
+Please open an issue in case you're missing something in the online help.
 Thank you!

-## Notes
+# Bash version

-There are some older versions of above tool, written purely in bash-compatible code.
-I don't use them anymore but left them here for reference.
+You'll also find the predecessors of above's tool in this repo.
+They are written purely in bash-compatible code.
+I don't use and maintain them anymore but leave them here for reference.

-* `jekallery.sh` generates jekyll collection files (.md) for a photo gallery
+* `jekallery.sh` generates Jekyll collection files (.md) for a photo gallery
-* `thumbs.sh` generates smaller version of pictures that can be used for the jekyll gallery
+* `thumbs.sh` generates smaller version of pictures that can be used for the Jekyll gallery